 - Karma / Too Good To Go – Both allow you to find leftover food from many different popular restaurants, for half the usual price

 - Refill – Locates water bottle refilling stations nearby so you don’t have to buy plastic bottles

 - Giki – Gives you information about the products you buy and how sustainable they are

-The convenience of going out and getting food at lunchtime can be hugely damaging for the environment – and taking in lunch in a reusable container will not only reduce how much plastic you use, but will also save you a lot of money.
+The convenience of going out and getting food at lunchtime can be hugely damaging to the environment – and taking lunch in a reusable container will not only reduce how much plastic you use but will also save you a lot of money.